alphagov/prometheus-aws-configuration-beta/README.md

     aws-vault exec your-profile-name -- aws s3 ls

-### Set up your environment
+### Set up your stack

+You will need to pick a unique name to call this stack, for example `my-test-stack`.
 We store our Terraform state in an S3 bucket.
 Create and enable versioning on this bucket before you run any other commands.

-    export TERRAFORM_BUCKET=ecs-monitoring
+    export TERRAFORM_BUCKET=my-test-stack

     aws s3 mb "s3://${TERRAFORM_BUCKET}"